HeshamSHY/Turtly-Farmer/README.md

 1. Farms wheat automaticlly.
 2. Stores output in a chest.
 3. Refuels automaticlly.
 After refuel, it comes back to where it was before going to refuel
+4. Setup and forget about it, just check on it to put refull the fuel chest

 ## How To Setup